Vexcited/EDT-IUT-Info-Limoges/packages/library/README.md

   getBuffer(): Promise<Buffer>;
   // Fetch the buffer of the PDF file, parse it and returns the timetable. getTimetable(): Promise<Timetable>;

+  // Get the date of the last update made to the PDF file.
+  // Where DateTime is a class from the `luxon` package. lastUpdated(): Promise<DateTime>;
 }
 ```